aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 ## Querying with Text Input

-In this section, we've provided a set of functions that allow you to perform a similarity search based on text input, enabling you to find relevant articles from the dataset that are similar to the provided input.
+In this section, we provide a set of functions that allow you to perform a similarity search based on text input, enabling you to find relevant articles from the dataset that are similar to the provided input.
 Here's a breakdown of the components:

 The following function takes an embedding (`emb`) and performs a similarity search using a Common Table Expression (CTE).
 It calculates the similarity between the provided embedding and the content vectors of articles in the dataset.
 The articles are ordered by ascending similarity and limited to a specified count (`match_count`).
 The function returns a DataFrame containing the article IDs, titles, and their similarity scores.